Marine microorganisms: Deep biosphere and dark matter

 The deep biosphere is that part of the biosphere that resides below the first few meters of the surface.
 It extends at least 5 kilometers below the continental surface and 10.5 kilometers below the sea surface, with temperatures that may exceed 100 °C.

 Above the surface living organisms consume organic matter and oxygen.
 Lower down, these are not available, so they make use of "edibles" (electron donors) such as hydrogen released from rocks by various chemical processes, methane, reduced sulfur compounds and ammonium.
 They "breathe" electron acceptors such as nitrates and nitrites, manganese and iron oxides, oxidized sulfur compounds and carbon dioxide.

 There is very little energy at greater depths, and metabolism can be up to a million times slower than at the surface.
 Cells may live for thousands of years before dividing and there is no known limit to their age.
 The subsurface accounts for about 90% of the biomass in bacteria and archaea, and 15% of the total biomass for the biosphere.
 Eukaryotes are also found, mostly microscopic, but including some multicellular life.
 Viruses are also present and infect the microbes.

 In 2018, researchers from the Deep Carbon Observatory announced that life forms, including 70% of the bacteria and archaea on Earth, totaling a biomass of 23 billion tonnes carbon, live up to 4.8 km deep underground, including 2.5 km below the seabed.
 In 2019 microbial organisms were discovered living 7900 ft below the surface, breathing sulfur and eating rocks such as pyrite as their regular food source.
 This discovery occurred in the oldest known water on Earth.

 In 2020 researchers reported they had found what could be the longest-living life forms ever: aerobic microorganisms which had been in quasi-suspended animation for up to 101.5 million years.
 The microorganisms were found in organically poor sediments 68.9 m below the seafloor in the South Pacific Gyre (SPG), "the deadest spot in the ocean".

 To date biologists have been unable to culture in the laboratory the vast majority of microorganisms.
 This applies particularly to bacteria and archaea, and is due to a lack of knowledge or ability to supply the required growth conditions.
 The term microbial dark matter has come to be used to describe microorganisms scientists know are there but have been unable to culture, and whose properties therefore remain elusive.
 Microbial dark matter is unrelated to the dark matter of physics and cosmology, but is so-called for the difficulty in effectively studying it.
-It is hard to estimate its relative magnitude, but the accepted gross estimate is that less than one percent of microbial species in a given ecological niche is culturable.
+It is hard to estimate its relative magnitude, but the accepted gross estimate is that less than one per cent of microbial species in a given ecological niche is culturable.
 In recent years effort is being put to decipher more of the microbial dark matter by means of learning their genome DNA sequence from environmental samples and then by gaining insights to their metabolism from their sequenced genome, promoting the knowledge required for their cultivation.